Renée Fleming: 2011–2015

 On July 2, 2011, Fleming sang for the Wedding of Albert II, Prince of Monaco, and Charlene Wittstock in Monte Carlo.
 On October 21, 2011, Fleming headlined a gala concert in the opening festivities of the Royal Opera House Muscat in Oman.
-In November 2011, Fleming appeared in the title role of Handel's Rodelinda at the Metropolitan Opera, in a revival of a production created for her in 2004, the first time the company had ever presented the work.
+In November 2011, Fleming appeared in the title role of Handel's Rodelinda at the Met, in a revival of a production created for her in 2004, the first time the company had ever presented the work.

-Fleming performed with the Philadelphia Orchestra on January 29, 2011 for the Academy of Music 154th Anniversary Concert.
-Paul Simon also performed at the concert, and together with Fleming sang "The Sounds of Silence".
-On November 11, 2011, Fleming performed A.R.
-Gurney's Love Letters with Alec Baldwin at Carnegie Hall in New York City.
+Fleming performed with the Philadelphia Orchestra on January 29, 2011, for the Academy of Music 154th Anniversary Concert.
+Paul Simon also performed at the concert, and together with Fleming sang "The Sound of Silence".
+On November 11, 2011, Fleming performed A. R. Gurney's Love Letters with Alec Baldwin at Carnegie Hall in New York City.
 In her role as creative consultant to the Lyric Opera of Chicago, Fleming collaborated with Chicago's Second City comedy troupe to develop Second City's Guide to the Opera, which was staged at the Lyric Opera on January 5, 2013.
 Fleming co-hosted and co-starred with actor Patrick Stewart for the sold-out performance.

 On April 26, 2013, Fleming sang the world premiere of The Strand Settings at Carnegie Hall with the New York Philharmonic.
 Written for Fleming by Swedish composer Anders Hillborg and presented as part of Fleming's Perspectives residency at Carnegie Hall, the work is a setting of poems by the Canadian poet Mark Strand.
 The performance received a five-minute ovation.
 In the Spring of 2014, Fleming performed the role of Blanche Dubois in André Previn's operatic adaptation of A Streetcar Named Desire at Carnegie Hall in New York and later in Chicago and Los Angeles.
 The Los Angeles Times theater critic Charles McNulty described Fleming as "that rare opera star whose expressive vocal potential is nearly matched by a gestural eloquence", and wrote:

 Renée Fleming's magnificent Blanche dominates the stage in every scene that she's in.
 The tragedy belongs to her character – and it's personal, achingly so.
-Fleming is quite simply the best Blanche I've seen since Elizabeth Marvel brutally essayed the role in Ivo van Hove's brilliant deconstruction at New York Theater Workshop in 1999.
+Fleming is quite simply the best Blanche I've seen since Elizabeth Marvel brutally essayed the role in Ivo van Hove's brilliant deconstruction at New York Theatre Workshop in 1999.

-In January 2015, Fleming co-starred with Kelli O'Hara in a new production of the operetta The Merry Widow at the Metropolitan Opera in New York.
+In January 2015, Fleming co-starred with Kelli O'Hara in a new production of the operetta The Merry Widow at the Met in New York.
 The production was directed by Susan Stroman, the winner of five Tony Awards.
 In April 2015, Fleming made her Broadway debut in a new comedy by Joe DiPietro, Living on Love, directed by Kathleen Marshall at the Longacre Theatre.
 Fleming played the role of an opera diva in the production, which also featured Douglas Sills, Anna Chlumsky and Jerry O'Connell.